nock/nock/README.md

 - `headers` - the headers of the reply
 - `reqheader` - the headers of the request

 If you save this as a JSON file, you can load them directly through `nock.load(path)`.
-Then you can post-process them before using them in the tests for example to add them request body filtering (shown here fixing timestamps to match the ones captured during recording):
+Then you can post-process them before using them in the tests.
+For example, to add request body filtering (shown here fixing timestamps to match the ones captured during recording):

 ```js
 nocks = nock.load(pathToJson)